GorbatovNikolay/DjangoProject/docs/technical_requirements.md

 After entering email the user receives by email a unique link to the profile page.

-On the profile page the user must fill in the following fields:
+On the profile page the user can fill in the following fields:

-* account name (default is email) - required, unique field
+* account name - required, unique field
-* first name of the user - required field
+* first name of the user - optionally
-* last name of the user - required field
+* last name of the user - optionally

-After entering these data the user can optionally add a bio and avatar.
+* bio - optionally
+* avatar - optionally

 ## 2.3.
 Authentication